-Dialogue Tags: What Are They and How Do We Use Them?
+Dialogue Tags: What Are They and How To Use Them

 The “Pro-Said” Party believes that all the extra verbs are distracting to the reader.
 They believe that “said” is easily ignored, so your readers can keep their focus on the dialogue.

+The best thing to do as a writer is to look at the industry standard for your genre or writing field.
+Make sure you notice how published writers are creating their dialogue tags, and use those as a model for your own practice.
+Can you deviate from those standards for a specific purpose?
+Of course, but know why you are doing it, and don’t be surprised If it meets some resistance.

 Which side are you on?
 Do you believe writers should only use “said” as a dialogue tag or should they vary their dialogue tag word choice?
-Let us know in the comments below.
+Let us know in the comments.

 PRACTICE